airbnb/epoxy/README.md

 Also, make sure to use `kapt` instead of `annotationProcessor` in your dependencies in the `build.gradle` file.

 ## Library Projects
-To use Epoxy in a library or module add [Butterknife's gradle plugin](https://github.com/JakeWharton/butterknife#library-projects) to your `buildscript`.
+If you are using layout resources in Epoxy annotations then for library projects add [Butterknife's gradle plugin](https://github.com/JakeWharton/butterknife#library-projects) to your `buildscript`.

 ```yaml
 buildscript {